bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     /dev/root       /               auto    errors=remount-ro      0      1
     /dev/sda6       none            swap    sw                     0      0
     EOF

 Once the unit has booted properly then users can perform further customization of the fstab file to include the large Data partition and possibly the "boot" and other partitions.

+### Customize dhcp client configuration in /etc/dhcp/dhclient.conf
+We need to modify the default dhcp client configuration to ensure that the unit sends a dhcp client identifier that is the same as the one that the Seagate Central native firmware would have sent.
+This is done so that when the unit is upgraded to Debian, it will be more likely to get the same DHCP assigned IP address as when it was running the native firmware.
+This makes it easier for the user to be able to reconnect to the unit after the upgrade.
+Make this modification with the following command

+    echo "send dhcp-client-identifier = hardware;" >> /etc/dhcp/dhclient.conf

+Note that if a user has configured their Seagate Central to use a static IP address, then the unit will come up with a different DHCP assigned IP address and they will have to go through the sometimes tedious process of finding the unit's new IP address.

+## Reboot the unit
 At this point reboot the unit with the "reboot" command and make sure it comes up as before.
-Log back in as the root user to finish off the procedure.
+Log back in as the root user to complete the procedure.

-## Shutdown and power off the Seagate Central
+## Clean cached files and power off the Seagate Central
-Before shutting down the unit run the following commands to clear the disk of any cached debian repository files and logs which can consume a large amount of space.
+After confirming that the unit has succesfully rebooted, run the following commands to clear the disk of any cached Debian repository files and logs which can consume a large amount of space.
+We don't need to include these in the upgrade image.

     apt-get clean
     rm -rf /var/log/*